BBA Finance Concentration

 Office Location: UHB 4054

-The goal of the B.B.A. with a finance concentration is to develop knowledge and skills that are relevant in public, for-profit, or non-for profit organizations required for the optimization of monetary resources.
+The goal of the B.B.A. with a finance concentration is to develop knowledge and skills that are relevant in public, for-profit, or not-for profit organizations required for the optimization of monetary resources.
 This concentration’s main goal is to develop competencies that will prepare students for success in diverse roles in finance such as financial manager or analyst.
 Specific degree objectives are to enable students to develop:

-1. An understanding of risk management, financial policy, banking and financial markets
+1. An understanding of risk management, financial policy, banking and financial markets.

-2. The ability to analyze capital budgeting, investment decisions, capital structure, capital acquisition, and asset pricing
+2. The ability to analyze capital budgeting, investment decisions, capital structure, capital acquisition, and asset pricing.

-3. Skills in financial statement analysis and ratio analysis
+3. Skills in financial statement analysis and ratio analysis.

-4. Skills in analysis of specific investment securities and portfolio management
+4. Skills in analysis of specific investment securities and portfolio management.

 Advising